Welcome & Read Me First

 One of the earliest header graphics for TheChocolateLife on Ning.

-In the Fall of 2014 Ning announced an “upgrade” to a newfangled feature-spangled version of the software in which they planned to deprecate several of the features that were fundamental to the community I wanted to foster.
+In the Fall of 2014, Ning announced an “upgrade” to a new version of the software in which they also planned to discontinue features I felt were fundamental to the community I wanted to foster.
 These changes also came with a much higher price.
 This notification began a roughly four-month journey to find a replacement platform, a road pocked with several false starts.

 The Jamroom Era